Workforce Recruitment Program

 What is the Workforce Recruitment Program (WRP)?

-During the Fall 2014 semester, trained WRP recruiters will conduct personal interviews with interested candidates at college and university campuses across the country, including Webster University.
+During the Fall 2016 semester, trained federal recruiters will conduct personal phone interviews with eligible candidates who complete the application process.
+During phone interviews, the recruiter will ask about candidates’ skills and potential career paths.
 Candidates represent all majors, and range from college freshmen to graduate students.
-Information from these candidate interviews is compiled in a searchable database that is available to hiring agencies.
+Information from these candidate interviews is compiled in a searchable database that is available to federal Human Resources Specialists, Equal Employment Opportunity Specialists, and other hiring officials in federal agencies.

 How Do I Qualify?